Venus Wars

 The Venus Wars (ヴイナス戦記, Vinasu Senki) is a Japanese manga series written and illustrated by Yoshikazu Yasuhiko.
 It was serialized in the Gakken magazine Nora Comics from 1986 to 1990.
-In 1989, The Venus Wars was adapted into an anime film directed by Yoshikazu Yasuhiko, and co-written by Yuichi Sasamoto and Yoshikazu Yasuhiko, and produced by Bandai Visual, Gakken, and Shochiku.
+In 1989, The Venus Wars was adapted into an anime film directed by Yasuhiko, co-written by Yuichi Sasamoto and Yasuhiko, and produced by Bandai Visual, Gakken, and Shochiku.

 Manga

 The manga was originally published in Japan by Gakken from 1986 to 1990, and then by Chuokoron-Shinsha in 1999.
-The manga was translated into English by Dark Horse Comics in 1993.
+The manga was translated into English by Dark Horse Comics in 1993 and in French by NaBan in 2024.

 Film

 Plot

 In the year 2003, a comet designated Apollon collides with the planet Venus and disperses much of the planet's atmosphere, adds enough moisture to form acidic seas, and speeds up its rotation to give it a day that matches its year.
 This unlikely yet scientifically sound accident enables humanity to partially terraform Venus, sending the first crewed ships in 2007 and begin colonizing it in 2012.
 By the year 2089, Venus has a population in the millions and is divided into two separate nation states, the northern continent of Ishtar and the southern continent of Aphrodia.

 Susan Sommers, a bubbly reporter from Earth, travels to Venus hoping to get a scoop on the military tensions that have arisen between the two nations.
 She arrives in the Aphrodian capital of Io shortly before the city is invaded by the forces of Ishtar, led by General Donner.

 Meanwhile, a brutal, Rollerballesque racing game is being held in a local stadium.
 One team, the Killer Commandos, is led by hotshot Hiro Seno.
 The game is disrupted by the invasion and the team quickly evacuates.
 Hiro's teammate Will picks up Sue on the way and takes her to the garage where the rest of the team is lying low.
 The invasion of Io is completed in one day, and the politicians, police, and press submit to Ishtar's authority.
 The city is put under martial law and a curfew imposed.
 Many of Io's citizens, including Hiro's girlfriend Maggy, try to pretend that nothing has changed since the invasion, but Donner's iron grip on the city is too tight to ignore.